What is Emotional Trauma?

 Our Partial Hospitalization Program (PHP) offers some of the same intensity and structure of Residential mood, anxiety, and trauma-related disorder treatment while providing additional opportunities to practice recovery outside of the controlled treatment environment during evenings at home or in peer-supported apartment communities.

-ERC Pathlight is removing the barriers that can keep patients with mood, anxiety and trauma-related disorders from receiving treatment.
-Through telebehavioral health programming, our Virtual Intensive Outpatient Program (Virtual IOP) and Virtual Partial Hospitalization Program (Virtual PHP) now offers the same world-class care as our in-person treatment centers.
+Pathlight is removing the barriers that can keep patients with mood and anxiety disorders from receiving treatment.
+Through telebehavioral health programming, Pathlight At Home (our virtual Intensive Outpatient Program) offers the same proven care as our in-person treatment centers.

 Find Help for Emotional Trauma Disorders